gismondichris/gismondichris.github.io/_projects/general_crystal_reports.md

 ---

 #### Summary
-Less a project and more an ongoing maintenance and creation.
+This is less a project and more a task that I completed frequently.
 I maintained all the crystal reports for our laboratory and generated new reports as needed.

 #### Description
-The laboratory uses crystal reports for a variety of internal data needs but also uses it to generate official reports sent to customers.
+The laboratory used crystal reports for a variety of internal data needs but also used it to generate official reports sent to customers.

 I was responsible for creating any new reports that were needed and modifying old reports.
 Most cases were simple, but there were times where I had to use